-B: Buffer size of intermediate node (in units of TCP segments);

-$T_1$ : Round Trip Time (RTT) of terrestrial portion;

-- $T_2$ : RTT of satellite portion; - $\mu$ : Transmission rate of satellite portion (TCP segments per second); - p: TCP segment loss rate of the satellite link.
+- B: Buffer size of intermediate node (in units of TCP packets); - $T_1$ : Round Trip Time (RTT) of terrestrial portion; - $T_2$ : RTT of satellite portion; - $\mu$ : Transmission rate of satellite portion (TCP packets per second); - p: Packet loss rate of the satellite link.

 Note that the link capacity on the terrestrial part is not specified as it is assumed to be significantly larger than the (average) wireless link capacity and its specific value does not impact our analysis.
-The above model was also used in [22] for modelling TCP performance in a network with high bandwidth-delay product and random loss.
-However [22] did not consider any enhancements such as link layer SR-ARQ or TCP splitting and only used end-to-end RTT without differentiating between the respective RTTs on the terrestrial and satellite segments.
+The above model was also used in [23] for modelling TCP performance in a network with high bandwidth-delay product and random loss.
+However [23] did not consider any enhancements such as link layer SR-ARQ or TCP splitting and only used end-to-end RTT without differentiating between the respective RTTs on the terrestrial and satellite segments.
 Intuitively, since the random loss on the satellite channel will lead to retransmissions, RTT variation on the satellite segment is expected to have a greater impact on the TCP throughput than that on the terrestrial part.

-Like earlier works [22] [16] [28], the model proposed in this paper assumes a "constant" terrestrial RTT $T_1$ , including all queuing, propagation and processing delays in the paths constituting the connection.
-The underlying basis for this assumption is that although the RTT in the terrestrial segment is time-varying, the variations are slow compared to that in the satellite portion - hence the quasi-static nature can be approximated by its local mean value during a simulation run (order of hundreds of seconds) without much impairment to the accuracy of the analysis.
+Like earlier works [23] [16] [29], the model proposed in this paper assumes a "constant" terrestrial RTT $T_1$ , including all queuing, propagation and processing delays in the paths constituting the connection.
+The underlying basis for this assumption is that although the RTT in the terrestrial segment is time-varying, the variations are slow compared to that in the satellite portion - hence the quasi-static nature can be approximated by its local mean value during a simulation run (say during hundreds of seconds) without much impairment to the accuracy of the analysis.

-The satellite RTT $T_2$ is also variable in principle; changing network topology and routing in MEO/LEO networks (it is, of course, constant in GEO networks) can lead to abrupt delay variation , which has a great impact on TCP transient performance - [29] provides a detailed model for this scenario.
-However, as shown in [30], the mean time between such abrupt delay changes can be several hundred seconds in (Teledesic) LEO satellite network, which is long enough for TCP to enter steady state.
-In this work, we thus only consider TCP performance during steady state where the satellite RTT may be reasonably modelled as constant.
+The satellite RTT $T_2$ may also vary due to changing network topology and routing in MEO/LEO networks (it is, of course, constant in GEO networks).
+Route changes caused by satellite motion do lead to abrupt delay variation , which has a great impact on TCP transient performance -[30] provides a detailed model for the impact of such delay variations.
+However, as shown in [31], the mean time between such abrupt delay changes can be several hundreds seconds in a Teledesic LEO satellite network, which is long enough for TCP to enter steady state.
+In this work, we thus only consider TCP performance during steady state where no such abrupt RTT variations occur.
+In summary, it is also reasonable to assume a constant satellite round trip time (i.e. $T_2$ ) in steady-state TCP modeling.